PIC4SeR/MPOSE2021_Dataset/README.md

 1. Refine generated RGB and POSE:
     * `python refine_dataset.py`

 NOTE: This procedure applies the following transformations: 1) remove samples such that the RGB encoding failed due to corrupted data; 2) renaming "outliers", i.e. sequences that, due to the above processing, do not contain the target action anymore; 3) remove sequences judjed to be non-sense.
-The script `find_outliers.py` was used to scan rgb files and find which sequence should have been considered an outlier.
+The script `find_outliers.py` was used to manually scan RGB files and find which sequence should have been considered an outlier.
 The results of this search are located into 'misc/refine_dataset/'.

 2. Generate dataset meta and summary figures:
     * `python export_meta_and_figures.py`